sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 ![Country vs Age](/data-analysis/assets/country-vs-age.png)

-Again, country doesn't seem to have any correlation with age.
-China doesn't seem to have any converted users.
-Let's verify this by grouping the data by countries and calculating the conversion rate for each country
+It is not clear from the above chart about the number of converted users for each country.
+Let's visualize this information by grouping the data by countries and calculating the conversion rate for each country

 ~~~ r
 > conversion_rate_by_country <- conversion_rate_table %>%